 His decision to make a movie about their relationship seemed to upset the balance of their relationship, their unspoken agreement that their relationship would be about her.
 His choice (whether he knew he was making it or not) to give up his identity in service of the relationship is something women do all the time and interestingly, is at the core of what a lot of Cindy Sherman’s work speaks to – identity.

 Most people don’t blink an eye when the wife of a powerful man is snubbed or looked past.
 It’s so common place for women that it’s a movie when it happens to a man.
 But for me the movie only highlighted just what an epidemic identity is for women – if not defined by our men or our families, who are we?
 It’s no accident Cindy Sherman's work started garnering attention in the 70s when the women’s movement really took flight.
 And it’s no accident that she’s seeing a resurgence today – a time of great uncertainty.
 When who you are is all you’ve got.

-Shortly after the film started my fingers started to dance in their telling way – signing “I’m anxious” in the dark.
+Shortly after the film started my fingers began to dance in their telling way – signing “I’m anxious” in the dark.
 I chewed through half a pack of gum.
 Uh, oh my subconscious seemed to be saying, this is cutting close to home.